huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node.md

   + `extend_params` - (Optional, Map, ForceNew) Specifies the disk expansion parameters.
     Changing this parameter will create a new resource.
   + `kms_key_id` - (Optional, String, ForceNew) Specifies the ID of a KMS key.
 This is used to encrypt the volume.
     Changing this parameter will create a new resource.

+* `storage` - (Optional, List, ForceNew) Specifies the disk initialization management parameter.
+  If omitted, disks are managed based on the DockerLVMConfigOverride parameter in extendParam.
+  This parameter is supported for clusters of v1.15.11 and later.
+Changing this parameter will create a new resource.

+  + `selectors` - (Required, List, ForceNew) Specifies the disk selection.
+    Matched disks are managed according to match labels and storage type.
+Structure is documented below.
+    Changing this parameter will create a new resource.
+  + `groups` - (Required, List, ForceNew) Specifies the storage group consists of multiple storage devices.
+    This is used to divide storage space.
+Structure is documented below.
+    Changing this parameter will create a new resource.

 * `subnet_id` - (Optional, String, ForceNew) Specifies the ID of the subnet to which the NIC belongs.